 Staying safe when you're out and about

-If you often walk home in the dark, get a personal attack alarm from a DIY store or ask your local community safety team or crime prevention officer for a free one.
+If you often walk home in the dark, get a personal attack alarm from a DIY store.
 Carry it in your hand so you can use it immediately to scare off an attacker.
 Make sure it is designed to continue sounding if it’s dropped or falls to the ground.

 - Carry your bag close to you with the clasp facing inwards.